rustsec/advisory-db/HOWTO_UNMAINTAINED.md

 thinks filing an unmaintained crate advisory is a good idea, then great!
 Go ahead.

-If the author is responsive and declares that the project *is* maintained, then the from the perspective of RustSec is maintained.
+If the author is responsive and declares that the project *is* maintained, then the from the perspective of RustSec the crate is maintained.
 Again, when in doubt, defer to the author's discretion.
 So long as the author is responsive and avows that a crate is maintained, we take them at their word.
 Repository metrics like recent commits, open issues, latest release, etc are not reasons to go against